Taking the first step

 How do I apply?

 Selection procedures for traineeships are run by the individual EU institutions and agencies.
-Check our Quick Guide to EU traineeships for more information.
+Check our Traineeships page for more information.
 Applications are usually online, but paper copies of the application form are sometimes required.
 In general, applications are accepted about four to nine months before the beginning of the traineeship and applications should be submitted in good time.

 - Seconded national experts (SNEs)

 Seconded national experts are national or international civil servants or persons employed in the public sector who are working temporarily for an EU Institution.

 Most SNEs are nationals from a European or European Economic Area country, but in exceptional cases non-EU/EEA nationals can also be seconded to the Commission.
 You must have at least 3 years work experience at an appropriate level, you must have worked for an eligible employer for at least 12 months before the secondment, and you must have thorough knowledge of one of the EU languages and a satisfactory knowledge of another EU language.

 Your secondment can be for a minimum of 6 months and up to a maximum of 4 years in principle.
 You can return for a second period of secondment once an interval of at least 6 years has passed.

 How do I apply?